HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/document_prediction/pdf_classification.md

 # Condensed: Classifying PDF Documents with AutoMM

-Summary: This tutorial demonstrates PDF document classification using AutoGluon's MultiModalPredictor, specifically implementing LayoutLM-based document understanding.
-It covers essential techniques for processing PDF documents, including data preparation, model training, and feature extraction.
-The tutorial helps with tasks like automated document classification, embedding extraction, and probability-based predictions.
-Key functionalities include automatic PDF processing with built-in text recognition, document embedding extraction, and probability predictions, utilizing the microsoft/layoutlm-base-uncased model.
-The implementation includes data loading, path handling, model training with customizable hyperparameters, and various prediction methods.
+Summary: This tutorial demonstrates PDF document classification using AutoGluon's MultiModalPredictor, specifically implementing document processing and classification tasks.
+It covers essential techniques for handling PDF documents, including data preparation, model training with LayoutLM, and extraction of document embeddings.
+Key functionalities include automatic PDF processing, text recognition, probability predictions, and embedding extraction.
+The tutorial helps with tasks like setting up document paths, training classifiers, making predictions, and evaluating model performance.
+It provides implementation details for configuring the document transformer, managing training time limits, and handling PDF datasets effectively using AutoGluon's multimodal capabilities.

 *This is a condensed version that preserves essential implementation details and context.*